 Roofing

 Any type of construction or home improvement work involves certain dangers, but roofing has the added danger of being on a high surface that is most likely slanted.
 Fortunately, Texas does not usually see the kind of snowy and icy weather that makes winter an especially dangerous time to be a roofer.
-Regardless, the risk of fall injuries is still high and some of roofing companies hire laborers off the books and pay them under the table to save money.
+However, we do have a problem with high winds from tornadoes and hurricanes.
+New construction can be a particularly risky place for roofing contractors to work due to the risk of house collapse since new construction can develop structural integrity issues due to Texas wind and weather.
+Regardless, the risk of fall injuries is still high and some roofing companies hire laborers off the books and pay them under the table to save money.
 They may or may not provide these workers with any training or safety equipment.
 These facts make roofing one of the most dangerous jobs in Texas.

 Oilfield Work